adorad/adorad/docs/docs.md

 error will be propagated to the caller of `f`.
 When using `?` after a function call producing an optional, the enclosing function must return an optional as well.
-If error propagation is used in the `main()` function it will `panic` instead, since the error cannot be propagated any further.
+If error propagation is used in the `main()` function it will `dread` instead, since the error cannot be propagated any further.

 The body of `f` is essentially a condensed version of: